henry-pan/Mobile-Applications/Weather/README.md

 Occasionally, there will be errors from the server...

-Just keep pressing the button to get data...
-It may take some time.
+Just keep pressing the button to get data, it may take some time.

 Developed as practice for getting JSON.